 Our part-time Elementary Years core schedule allows students ample time to attain knowledge, seek adventure, and develop relationships that lie beyond the four walls of our classrooms.
 AHB is a great match for families seeking a balance between family life and school.

-Our core Elementary Years program runs Tuesdays through Thursdays, 9am-2:30pm and is suited for students aged 5-11.
-Our full week program is offered Monday-Friday 9am-2:30pm.
+Our core Elementary Years program runs Tuesdays through Thursdays, 9am-2:30pm and is for the Alpha and Beta classes.
+Our full week program is offered Monday-Friday 9am-2:30pm for Gammas and Deltas.
 All days have options for after school enrichment.

 Early Years’ teachers lay the foundation for students to be successful participants in the community!
 The Early Years Program is built around the belief that academic skills are only half of what a child needs in order to be prepared to learn and participate in the world; the other half are skills which should assist that child to be an effective, productive participant and communicator in the community.
 A fully engaged community member needs to be prepared to think critically, look for solutions and communicate effectively.